Without quitting or losing anything.

 (I should point out that in that first month, I started my day with a St. Johns Wort Herbal Tea (combined with blueberry fruit tea, because St. John’s Wort tastes like straw), which helped create a positive frame of mind.
 I like my herbal tea cold – a trait I picked up in Japan with cold green tea, which makes it more refreshing.

 If I’d written that much in a month, imagine what could be achieved with three months, heck what about a year without alcohol.

-It was like a cloud had been lifted.
+It was like a cloud had lifted.
 I had clarity and focus.
 I was smiling more, I had more energy.
 I was getting up early, because I slept better, and every weekend was now hangover-free which meant I was more productive, I went out, I did stuff and some weekends, I wrote, from 6pm Friday evening, until 11pm Sunday night.
 All this of course, made me happier.

 I had gained so much in life by removing alcohol, I couldn’t understand why people referred to removing alcohol as quitting or losing?

 I believe that the terminology is part of the problem.
 The perception of an alcoholic is someone who has lost everything to alcohol, can’t hold down a job, and someone who has to drink every day, In order to get by.
 Well that wasn’t me so there was no problem, right?
 Wrong.